DevonTomatoSandwich/Trading/Candles/README.md

 ![](https://github.com/DevonTomatoSandwich/Trading/blob/main/Candles/img/candle2.png)

 This is not real trading or even paper trading but similates the portfolio (cash and assets) and graphs the strategy.
+It takes less than 1 minute to run the whole notebook (13 cells).

 Issues:
  - Doesn't take into account commission which would be important in day trading with minute candles.